GaloisInc/cclyzerpp/doc/index.rst

 Documentation is also available `online`_.

-cclyzer++ is not currently actively developed or maintained by Galois, Inc.
+cclyzer++ is actively developed and maintained by Galois, Inc.

 .. note::
     You may also want to peruse the `Release Announcement